laminas/laminas-view/doc/book/zend.view.helpers.advanced-usage.md

 If you want your helper to be capable of being invoked as if it were a method call of the `PhpRenderer`, you should also implement an `__invoke()` method within your helper.

-As previously noted, we recommend extending `Zend\View\Helper\AbstractHelper`, as it implements the methods defined in `HelperInterface`, giving you a headstart in your development.
+As previously noted, we recommend extending `Laminas\View\Helper\AbstractHelper`, as it implements the methods defined in `HelperInterface`, giving you a headstart in your development.

-Once you have defined your helper class, make sure you can autoload it, and then register it with the plugin manager &lt;zend.view.helpers.register&gt;.
+Once you have defined your helper class, make sure you can autoload it, and then register it with the plugin manager &lt;laminas.view.helpers.register&gt;.

 Here is an example helper, which we're titling "SpecialPurpose"